-This activity supports basic research on the unique interactions of neutrons with matter to achieve an understanding of the atomic, electronic, and magnetic structures and excitations of materials and their relationship to materials properties.
-Main emphasis is on the application of neutron scattering as a major tool for transformational research in condensed matter and materials science.
-Development of next-generation instrumentation concepts and advanced tools for neutron scattering for materials research, primarily at BES-supported user facilities, are distinct aspects of this activity.
+This activity supports basic research on the unique interactions of neutrons with matter to achieve a fundamental understanding of the atomic, electronic, and magnetic structures and excitations of materials and their relationship to macroscopic properties.
+The program will develop novel approaches that will exploit the unique aspects of neutron scattering and in situ capabilities to investigate materials with hierarchical structures and excitations in a wide range of length and time scales.
+It will focus on transformational research that uniquely requires neutron scattering as a major tool and could serve as a driver for the concomitant advancement of neutron scattering community by developing innovative, time-of-flight neutron scattering and imaging instrumentation concepts and their effective utilization for materials research at the BES user facilities.